kekse1/v3/README.md

 Calculation of word distances, regularily used to suggest nearest commands from a wrong command input.. also supports case-insensitive.
 Just define the input word plus a list of all available commands (if you don't use it for other reasons), maybe also max. two boolean types (to define CASE_SENSITIVE or WITH_DISTANCES = [] result, not only the words).

-## Documentation...
-I will try to write down the API documentation for my .js modules in the 'docs/' directory as markdown (.md).. ^_^ Until now here's only this general README.md, so l8rs I'll use: [./docs/modules/README.md](./docs/modules/README.md).

-## Configuration
-A bit is still in a 'config.json' file, but the most parts are already integrated as "Custom CSS Properties" (which I'm accessing via my `{document,element}.{get,set,has,*}Variable()` extensions.
-Take a look at the 'css/' path in here. :)~

 ## Links